-The ‘0’ in a phone number is called a ‘trunk prefix’ – it is used to notify the circuits of the telephone network that the number being called is in another region of the country.
+The ‘0’ in a phone number is called a ‘trunk prefix’ – it is used to notify the circuits of the telephone network that the dialed number is in another region of the country.

-It is similar in function to a leading ‘1’ that is used within the North American Numbering Plan (NANP).
+It is similar in function to a leading ‘1’ used within the North American Numbering Plan (NANP).

 On this page

 - Dialing from outside the country/region

 Where leading ‘0’s are found

 A leading ‘0’ is very common in Europe, Asia, Australia, and New Zealand.

 It is found sporadically across African and South American countries.